playhard21/dedrone-task/README.md

-# dedrone-task
+# Technical task
-This is sample task to play with react maps api
+This is technical task to make hands dirty with maps api for react